How To Install A Rudder

 Slip a swage, or two if you have enough, on the cable and then through the hole in the rail.
 Then back through the swage.
 Center the rudder by locking it down with the rudder hook.
 Align the rails to the control tracks as described above.
 Have a friend hold the rails firmly in place while you tighten the cables and mark the swage locations with a Sharpie marker.

 Then you can use your vice grips to crimp or squeeze the swage to secure the cable.
 Do this carefully; you will need your helper to hold the rail in place while you tighten the loop and then squeeze the swage.
 Look carefully to ensure that the rudder is centered and locked down, and that you are lined up with the mark made on the cable.
+A Rudder Cable Crimper-Cutter Tool is available at the TopKayaker Shop.
+However common vice grips will do the job adequately.

 The directions will offer some different steps that are useable.
 One unnecessary step if removal of the rail.
 Sit-in kayaks will be difficult to access inside the cockpit.
 Bear in mind that you cannot remove the rail from the control track unless the front bolt is off.
 (You can if the kayak is a sit-inside) I find that you can do the job with the rail bolted in place, as the open cockpit design makes it very accessible.